KerrySteele-Jones/python-bootcamp-project/README.md

 - Created a list for Licences (following W3C)
 - Planned and implemented prompt questions: define a **define a list of questions** and hand them to **prompt** [prompt returns a list of **answers**] (pypi.org)
     💻 using dictionaries in W3C to test
+- Testing questions showed up an error that my version of Python would not work with PyInquirer, moved to InquirePy - change my queston syntax to name = inquirer.text(message="What's your name:").execute() (https://inquirerpy.readthedocs.io/en/latest/)